tucats/ego/docs/index.md

         $ ego

-Typically, once you have decided where to place the _Ego_ directories, use the `ego profile` command to store this location in the persistent profile store so it is available anytime the `ego` command is run.
-You can use the `ego profile show` command to display the current profile values.
+Typically, once you have decided where to place the _Ego_ directories, use the `ego configile` command to store this location in the persistent profile store so it is available anytime the `ego` command is run.
+You can use the `ego configile show` command to display the current profile values.